 Shoulder replacement surgery is performed in the hospital or surgical center by an experienced, specialized surgical team.
 The procedure generally takes 1-3 hours, although this can vary depending on the circumstances.
 An incision about 4-8 inches long is made in the front of the shoulder, and the ball (humeral head) is removed and the remaining bone is prepared to receive the implant.
 The new metal stem or nucleus is then inserted into the bone and a rounded metal head is attached.
 The socket (glenoid) is then smoothed and prepared, and the new plastic socket component is attached securely into place.
 The new ball and socket are joined together, and the incision is closed.

-Shoulder replacement surgery is typically performed on an in-patient basis (admitted to the hospital) and generally involves a hospital stay of 1-3 days; however, over the past few years the procedure has been increasingly performed on an out-patient basis at specialized surgical centers.
+Shoulder replacement surgery is typically performed on an in-patient basis (admitted to the hospital) and generally involves a hospital stay; however, over the past few years the procedure has been increasingly performed on an out-patient basis at specialized surgical centers.
 An out-patient surgery does not require an overnight stay.

 Your orthopaedic surgeon will advise you on where your shoulder replacement will be performed, which might be determined by your health insurance provider.